ALoveStory/LoveSpider/README.md

 INSTRUCTIONS:
 Enter your search query on the command line following "python spiderman.py".
 Program will return links relative to your inquiry.

+EXAMPLE:
-Example: python spiderman.py [Enter inquiry]
+- python spiderman.py [Enter inquiry]

 If I wanted to search for "who is Peter Parker", I would enter:

 - "python spiderman.py who is Peter Parker"

 The inquiry would be "who is Peter Parker".